 Day 13 – Kande Beach Malawi

 We woke up pretty early and it was the first time we experienced another problem Malawi is dealing with – the water supply.
 There was barely water coming out of the tap the night before.
 This morning there was no water at all.
 Remember though, we were in the capital of the country!
-Owen told us the worst he experienced were 3 days without water.
+Owen, our host told us the worst he experienced were 3 days without water.
 Malawi in general has severe problems with blackouts and the water distribution.
 Only rich families can afford to build cisterns and buy generators and that’s what most of the lodges and hostels have as well.
 Poor people can´t afford doing that so it´s part of their everyday life.
 Fortunately, in small villages they pump water from the borehole so they aren´t dependent on the water coming out of the tap.
 Still it´s sad to see that they can´t get rid of this problem.
 On our way to Kande we stopped in Mkaika for lunch.
 A local took us through the little narrow streets of the village to a hidden restaurant.
 1 coke and a plate of Nsima and local Chicken was 1000 Malawian Kwacha (1,20 Eur).

 Apparently, in this little village it’s really rare that the people see white people as everyone started staring at us and calling us “Azungu”.
 Azungu, is Chichewa and the plural for a white person.
 The singular is “Mzungu”.
 Whenever you hear that expression you know they are talking about you but not in a bad way.
 30 minutes later we stopped again in Nkhotakota to buy a cable.
 Walking around looking for an electronic shop we ended up at a local bar next to “Nkhotakota Night Club”.
 They were playing extremely loud music, locals were drinking beers and playing pool.
 Keep in mind it was a Tuesday, 2p.m. but this is what we had experienced everywhere.
 No matter what day, no matter what time, for the Malawians there is always a reason to party.
 Resolutely, we joined them and had 2 “greens”, the local beer, as well.
 What is common that most of the time you can only see man going out, you barely see woman.